vicariousdrama/nodeyez/README.md

 STATUS: BETA.
 Scripts are functional, but there may be bugs, or unhandled exceptions may be raised that cause related wrapper service to terminate.
 Please test and provide feedback.

+__Attention Umbrel users__: I don't have an umbrel node, and don't know what the account names are in that environment.
+This guide will need to be adapted in the following way
+- references to `admin` should be changed to whichever account you would SSH into the system to do administrative tasks
+- references to `bitcoin` user should be changed to whichever account has the bitcoin and lnd macaroon access to call bitcoin-cli and lncli
+- Because of username differences, paths in scripts may need to be altered for data directories, image output paths, and nginx dashboard paths

 ![image strip](./images/nodeyez-4x4-layout.png)

 ## Quick Menu of Info Panels